Merri/alku/README.md

 A classless + HTML attribute utility CSS.
 Might become a component library later on, we shall see.

+- Ideal for sites that are written in plain HTML or in markdown: you get good looking content by default when you use semantic elements.
+- Familiarity: you know browser defaults, they are mostly retained.
+- Compatibility: as defaults are mostly retained these styles work well with other CSS tools that don't repend on resets.
+- Opt-in resets: utilities do resets.
+Use utilities for UI development.
+- Typography: lots of font stacks to choose form.

+Also: does not change the default `box-sizing` behavior!

 ## Installation

 ```bash